awsdocs/amazon-redshift-management-guide/doc_source/serverless-migration.md

 ## Using the Amazon Redshift Serverless SDK<a name="serverless-migration-sdk"></a>

-If you wrote any management scripts using the Amazon Redshift SDK, you must use the new Amazon Redshift Serverless SDK to manage your Amazon Redshift Serverless instance and resources\.
+If you wrote any management scripts using the Amazon Redshift SDK, you must use the new Amazon Redshift Serverless SDK to manage Amazon Redshift Serverless and associated resources\.
 For more information about available API operations, see the [Amazon Redshift Serverless API Reference guide](https://docs.aws.amazon.com/redshift-serverless/latest/APIReference/Welcome.html)\.